 The original THOR opened in North America on 5/2/2011 and grossed $66M for its opening weekend and went on to a total run of $181M.
 Two years later, THOR: THE DARK WORLD opened on 11/8/2013, with $86M on its opening weekend and $206M overall.
 In 2017, THOR: RAGNAROK opened to $123M and produced a total run of $315M.

 There was some concern that the box office for this year’s THOR would be held back by its relatively low 67% critics score on Rotten Tomatoes.
-Never fear, audiences gave it an 82% rating and turned out in record numbers.
-THOR: LOVE AND THUNDER’s $!43M opening was 16% higher than that of THOR: RAGNAROK 5 years ago, and the total run now appears headed for $350M, assuming that it can hold up acceptably in its second and subsequent weekends.
+Never fear, audiences gave it an 82% rating, and turned out in record numbers.
+THOR: LOVE AND THUNDER are $!43M opening was 16% higher than that of THOR: RAGNAROK 5 years ago, and the total run now appears headed for $350M, assuming that it can hold up acceptably in its second and subsequent weekends.

 TOP GUN: MAVERICK had another fine performance by finishing third with $15.5M in its seventh weekend, a drop of only 40%.
 MAVERICK’s total domestic gross stands at $597M, which places it as the 12th top-grossing film of all time.